MicrosoftDocs/dataexplorer-docs/data-explorer/delete-data.md

     .drop extent e9fac0d2-b6d5-4ce3-bdb4-dea052d13b42
     ```

-## Delete individual rows using purge
+## Delete individual rows

-[Data purge](kusto/concepts/data-purge.md) can be used for deleting individuals rows.
+Both purge and soft-delete can be used for deleting individuals rows, but they are designed for completely different scenarios.

+### Purge

+With [purge](kusto/concepts/data-purge.md), Azure Data Explorer will delete all storage artifacts that have the "poison" data.
 Deletion isn't immediate and requires significant system resources.
 As such, it's only advised for compliance scenarios.

+### Soft-delete

+With [soft-delete](kusto/concepts/data-soft-delete.md), Azure Data Explorer won't necessarily delete the data from the storage artifacts, and as such, it cannot be used for compliance scenarios.
+Deletion is immediate and doesn't require significant system resources.